kkk-a11yy/Obsidian-CS/BEFORE/Z/HOME.md

 To manage all notes in their various stages of processing I use the database folder plugin
 - [[Research]] is for all my "inputs"
-- [[ZK Processing]] is for all my notes from seedling to evergreen I also keep track of input processing and daily notes with [[ISO 8601]] date stamps in the titles of the notes which are laid out chronologically here: [[Timeline]].
+- [[ZK Processing]] is for all my notes from seedling to evergreen I also keep track of input processing and daily notes with [[ISO 8601]] date stamps in the titles of the notes which are laid out chronologically here: [[BEFORE/Utility/Timeline]].

 I also use the following symbols in the names of input notesto group lists of my [[Zettelkasten]] inputs by type: